 As we’ve discussed, trial periods get your product in front of an audience and give you a chance to prove how awesome your services (and you!) are.
-By doing a free or nominal-fee trial, you allow your audience to see what they're missing (your service or product!) and ease their fear of commitment by showing them what they can’t live without.
+By offering a free or nominal-fee trial, you allow your audience to see what they're missing (your service or product) and ease their fear of commitment by showing them what they can’t live without.

-Another pro is that a lead who participates in a free trial (as opposed to a lead from another source), takes the time to login, set up their profile, and view the content available is more likely to stick around for the long haul.
+Another pro is that a lead who participates in a free trial (as opposed to a lead from another source) has taken the time to login, set up a profile, and view the content available.
+That means they're more likely to stick around for the long haul.
 Not only that, but you've gained their email address for future communications.

 Cons of a Trial Period

 One fail-safe you can implement is to go the discounted-fee route rather than the free route, especially if you're offering a trial on some of your most valuable content.
-Because you'll need to collect payment and personal information when you invoice on the trial membership, some of those who are out for a freebie might back away knowing they need to provide such information and that they need to contact you to cancel their membership.
+Because you'll need to collect payment and personal information when you invoice on the trial membership, many of those who are out for a freebie will back out knowing they need to provide such information and that they need to contact you to cancel their membership.

-Another con is if your trial period is not long enough for someone to truly form an opinion of your service.
-It can take some trial and error to perfect that sweet-spot on how long a trial period should go based on the product or service you're offering.
+But it can take some trial and error to perfect that sweet-spot on how long a trial period should go based on the product or service you're offering.
 Your best bet is to ask for feedback when you follow up with the lead.
-Simply ask them if they had enough time—and ask them any other pertinent questions that can help your next trial period go even better!
+Simply ask them if they felt like they had enough time to formulate a decision.

 Now it's your turn: Have you offered a trial period?
 What were the pros?
 The cons?
 What advice can you give readers who want to launch their first free trial?
 Let us know in the comments below!